What is Minification? Why is it Important?

 Definition of Minification

 The practice of minification is a cornerstone in the field of web optimization.
 Its primary objective is to enhance the performance of websites by ensuring that the files to be downloaded by the user’s browser are as small as possible.
 This is crucial because smaller files take less time to transmit over the internet and are quicker for the browser to parse and execute.
-In the modern web, where speed and efficiency are paramount, minification plays a vital role in delivering content rapidly and seamlessly to the end-user.
-This is particularly important in a context where web users expect fast loading times, and any delay, even milliseconds, can negatively impact user experience and, subsequently, the perceived quality of the website.
+In the modern web, minification plays a vital role in delivering content rapidly and seamlessly to the end-user.
+This is particularly important in a context where web users expect fast loading times.
+Any delay, even milliseconds, can negatively impact user experience and, subsequently, the perceived quality of the website.

 Purpose of Minification

-Minification primarily aims to decrease the size of the code files that are sent from the server to the client’s web browser.
+Minification primarily decreases the size of the code files that are sent from the server to the client’s web browser.
 This reduction is achieved without altering the file’s functionality.
 By minimizing the file size, the time taken for a user’s web browser to download and parse these files is significantly reduced, leading to a faster and more efficient user experience.

 What Code is Removed?